Welcome to Episode 10 of Clean Water Made Easy Podcast.

 Ultraviolet Sterilizers for Well Water

 Hello!
 Hope your day is going good.
 My name is Gerry Bulfin.
 I’m a water treatment contractor and WQA-Certified Master Water Specialist here in Northern California and I want to welcome you to the podcast.
-If it’s your first time, thanks for listening or welcome back if you’ve listened up before.
-I really appreciated all the feedback and emails about the podcast I’ve been getting and if you have any questions or you have any topics you like to see covered on the podcast, please draw me an email.
+If it’s your first time, thanks for listening or welcome back if you’ve listened before.
+I really appreciated all the feedback and emails about the podcast I’ve been getting and if you have any questions or if you have any topics you would like to see covered on the podcast, please write me an email.

 I like to say you’re in the right place if you want to learn about well water, water treatment systems or how to improve the quality of your well water or spring water as well.